waynevanson/data-entry-obsidian-plugin/readme.md

 ### Quick Start

-- Go to a new file and go to source mode
+1. Go to a new file and go to source mode
-- Add code block with `yaml-data-entry` or `json-data-entry` in the format section.
+2. Add code block with `yaml-data-entry` or `json-data-entry` in the format section.
-- Within the code block add
+3. Within the code block add:
-  - Add `datasource.file` with `.md` extension on it that you would like to save the data to.
+   1. Add `datasource.file` with `.md` extension on it that you would like to save the data to (ie. `path/to/my-file.md`)
-    - Create this file if it does not exist already.
-  - Add your schema within `form.schema`.
+   2. Add your schema within `form.schema`.
-  - All properties within `form` are passed to `jsonforms`.
+   3. All properties within `form` are passed to `jsonforms`.
-- Go to reading mode
+4. Go to reading mode
-- Use the GUI to create and save data to you file!
+5. Use the GUI to create and save data to you file!

 Check out the _Schema_, _UI Schema_ and _Data_ sections for additional understanding.